vsieplus/nli-gen/README.md

 This project explores the use of deep learning methods to assist Natural Language Inference (NLI) with entailment and contradiction generation.

-There are two tasks to be specified.

-## (1) Entailment and Contradiction Generation
+### Entailment and Contradiction Generation

-Given an input sentence A, we wish to generate output sentences B<sub>1</sub>, B<sub>2</sub>, ..., and C<sub>1</sub>, C<sub>2</sub>, ... which A entails and contradicts.
-In addition, we are also interested in in the converse task of given an input sentence A, generating output sentences D<sub>1</sub>, D<sub>2</sub>, … which entail A. Note that the analogous task for contradiction is identical to the original, since contradiction between two sentences is symmetric.
+Given an input sentence A, we wish to generate output sentences B and C, which A entails and contradicts, respectively.
+Informally, we say that A entails B if when A is true, it follows that B is true.
+For example, "The pen is on the table" entails that "There is something on the table."
+We say two sentences are contradictory when they cannot both be true at the same time.
+Note that while contradiction is symmetric, entailment is not in general.

-## (2) Natural Language Inference
+### Natural Language Inference

 Given an input sentence A and hypothesis sentence H, we aim to determine whether A entails, contradicts, or is neutral to H. In theory, this classification process will be